 The Coca goddess tempts all of the men in the Inca empire

-The story goes that at the beginning of the Inca empire, a beautiful and unusual woman appeared with green skin, hair of even darker green, and eye the color of almonds that could seduce anyone who saw her.
+The story goes that at the beginning of the Inca empire, a beautiful and unusual woman appeared with green skin, even darker green hair, and eyes the color of almonds that could seduce anyone who saw her.

 This young woman moved from place to place freely sharing her love.
 Whoever saw her or enjoyed her silky skin fell in love with her beauty.
 But she never returned to the same place and left them prisoners of love.

 Many begged her not to leave, but she was unmovable like a stone without any feelings, and she kept looking for new encounters of love.

 Society falls apart because so many men are driven crazy

 Her sensuality left men obsessed, some even resorting to suicide in order to relieve themselves of their longing.
 Her reputation spread throughout the empire and the authorities decided that they needed to find her so that they could bring her to justice and bring to an end all the problems she caused.
 Nevertheless, when they finally met up with her, they found themselves seduced as well.

 The Inca emperor orders her to be killed and to have her buried

 These events reached the ears of the Inca emperor, who ordered the priests to bring her to the court.
 It’s said that he was instantly fascinated by her charm.
 The priests noticed this, and advised him to be strong, and said that he should kill her.
 The emperor therefore gave these orders.
 After she’d been killed, chaskis, Inca message runners, ran to the farthest corners of the empire in order to bury her body.

 From her remains the Coca plant grows.
 It becomes a sacred plant for all.